Mechatronics Engineering Technology

-The Engineering Technology career pathway provides students with a number of career pathways to post-secondary education and industry work.
-Students who pursue a program in the Engineering Technology field will complete core courses and earn an OSHA certification during their first year.
+The Mechatronics Engineering Technology career pathway provides students with a number of career pathways to postsecondary education and industry work.
+Students who pursue a program in the Mechatronic Engineering Technology field will complete core courses and earn an OSHA certification during their first year.
 Upon completing the Level I curriculum students will select a career pathway in the field Mechatronics Engineering Technology, which includes robotics, automation, and electronics content.

 Level I Core Curriculum

 All Level I students, regardless of their career pathway, will complete the same core content their first year in the program.
 Students must earn the OSHA 10-Hour Safety Certification.
 Additionally, students will complete the content required in the core course MET 130 – Industrial Electrical Systems.
 Students enrolled in the Technical Academy (mechatronics) can earn dual enrollment credits for their work.

 Level II and II Career Pathways Curriculum

 The level II students will continue to complete the content required in the core course MET 120 – Industrial Mechanical Systems and MET 140A – Introduction into Programmable Logic Controllers (PLC’s).
 Students will continue work in their individual pathway, including the option to participate in the Technical Academy.

 Students will also be expected to earn recognized industry certifications in their chosen program area.
 These pathways are considered “high priority

 occupations” by the Pennsylvania Department of Labor for Berks County.
 Successful students will find excellent job opportunities available in the region.